 “Some people treat it just as a business and all I’m here to do is win and that’s never been that for me.
 Winning has been a huge part of it and success is a ton of fun and what we’re all after and what we work hard for, but if I don’t enjoy the people I’m around, I’m never going to keep going.
 I really enjoy the company of these guys.
 It was never a question mark with Craig and I never questioned Mat and John but I didn’t know them that well.
 You get to know people pretty quickly when you start rooming with them five and six days a week, two and three weeks a month and so far it’s been great.”

-The new-look Team Epping found success in short order winning in just their second World Curling Tour event together at September’s Shorty Jenkins Classic.
+The new-look Team Epping found success in short order winning in just their second tour event together at September’s Shorty Jenkins Classic.
 Their Pinty’s Grand Slam of Curling debut as a foursome resulted in a semifinal finish at the Princess Auto Elite 10 and was followed with their aforementioned title victory at the Canadian Beef Masters.

 Winning is key, but so is having fun as it’s been the case for Laing and Savill during their time together with Morris, Howard and now Epping.